OpenMPDK/dss-ansible/README.md

 #### Validate Inventory Connectivity

-Validate your inventory file, and the ansible host's connectivity to all hosts in your TESS cluster by executing an ad-hoc ansible ping command:
+Validate your inventory file, and the ansible host's connectivity to all hosts in your DSS cluster by executing an ad-hoc ansible ping command:

     ansible all -i your_inventory -m ping

 All hosts should return `SUCCESS`.
 If any hosts fail the ping command, validate that you can SSH to the failed host with its specified `ansible_user`, without using a password.

-## Configure Hosts and Deploy TESS Software Stack (Quick-Start)
+## Configure Hosts and Deploy DSS Software Stack (Quick-Start)

 ### Initial Host Configuration